dbbs-lab/cerebellar-models/docs/index.rst

 ==========

-This repository provides the code, configuration and morphology data to reconstruct and simulate cerebellar cortex circuits using the `Brain Scaffold Builder <https://bsb.readthedocs.io/en/latest/>`_ These models are based on the iterative work of the `Department of Brain and Behavioral Sciences <https://dbbs.dip.unipv.it/en>`_ of the university of Pavia.
+This repository provides the code, configuration and morphology data to reconstruct and simulate cerebellar cortex circuits using the `Brain Scaffold Builder <https://bsb.readthedocs.io/en/latest/>`_.
+These models are based on the iterative work of the `Department of Brain and Behavioral Sciences <https://dbbs.dip.unipv.it/en>`_ of the University of Pavia.

 .. toctree::
    :maxdepth: 2